Feeling Scattered? Movement Might Help More Than Another Cup of Coffee

 Simple Movements That Support Brain Clarity

-Certain types of movement are especially supportive for the brain because they ask different systems in the body to work together.
+Certain types of movement can be especially supportive because they ask different systems of the body and brain to work together.

 imbalances balance

-Balance challenges your brain in a healthy way.
-Your eyes, inner ear, muscles, and nervous system all work together to keep you steady.
+Your eyes, inner ear, muscles, and nervous system all work together to keep you upright.

-Standing on one foot while brushing your teeth or walking slowly heel-to-toe across the room may seem small, but they’re powerful signals for the brain.
+• Try standing on one foot while brushing your teeth or slowly walking heel-to-toe across the room.

-Even a few minutes of slow movement paired with steady breathing can help your mind feel calmer and clearer.
+Even a few minutes of gentle movement paired with slow breathing can help your mind feel calmer and more focused.

 Why Consistency Matters More Than Intensity